GYan-Pivotal/geode-sample/README.md

 1. for 1 cluster, start at least 2-3 locators

-1. put locators on diff host, that will add HA to the cluster.
+1. put locators on diff host, that will increase HA to the cluster.

 1. for storage,  avoid to use NAS,  prefer to use SAN or DAS.
 DAS (Direct Attached Storage), NAS (Network Attached Storage) and SAN (Storage Area Networks).